Understanding basic biological processes

 Some grantees are exploring a remarkable process that occurs before fertilization that is crucial for normal development.
 Developing egg and sperm cells undergo a specialized form of cell division called meiosis that reduces the number of chromosomes by half so that the embryo ends up with the correct number of chromosomes (23 pairs of chromosomes, or 46 in all).

 March of Dimes grantees are studying all stages of brain development.
 Some examine the early stages when the brain cleaves into the right and left hemispheres.
 Others look at what happens after the basic architecture necessary for normal brain function is in place.
 For example, during the third to fifth month, billions of nerve cells migrate from their birthplace in the brain to the cerebral cortex, the thinking part of the brain.
 Serious abnormalities in this migration can lead to lissencephaly ("smooth brain"), a severe brain malformation in which the surface folds of the brain are missing.
-Affected children have severe mental retardation and usually do not survive.
-Orly Reiner, PhD, of Weizmann Institute of Science in Israel, is exploring the role of a gene in regulating this migration for insight into its role in causing lissencephaly as well as more subtle learning problems.
+Children with lissencephaly have severe intellectual disabilities and usually do not survive.
+David Joseph Solecki, PhD, of St. Jude Children's Research Hospital in Memphis, Tennessee, is examining the role of a gene family in regulating this migration for insight into its role in causing lissencephaly as well as more subtle learning problems and seizures.
 Other grantees study how nerve cells form connections and communicate with each other, which could help explain how miswiring of the brain may contribute to intellectual disabilities and autism.

 Most common questions